belkaite/pair-programming-express-app/README.md

 #### 2. Tickets:

-Step 1: Create a new migration file to add the screenings table.
+Step 1: Create a new migration file to add the tickets table.
+Define the tickets table with the necessary data: ticket id, user id, screening id. ickets.

-Step 2: Create controller for tickets.

-Step 3: Create repository for tickets.

-(work still in progress)
+Run the migration to update the database schema.

+Step 2: Write TDD tests for the tickets module.
+Tests for the endpoints: GET, POST.
+Create a controller file to handle these endpoints and write straightforward code to pass the tests.
+Refactor as needed.

+Step 3: Write TDD tests for the repository.
+Tests for database operations: get all bookings for a user, create a booking for a screening.
+Implement the repository methods to pass the tests, then refactor the code.

+Step 4: Write tests to ensure the schema validates user inputs correctly.
+Implement the schema to pass the tests.

+**Roles**:

+#### Administrators':

+Create new viewing screenings for watching a movie.

+#### Users':

+Get a list of movies with their title and year by providing a list of their IDs.
+Get a list of screenings available for booking.
+Get a list of booking (tickets).
+Create a booking (ticket).

+NOTE: For this application permissions and authentication part of the application will be ignored.
+To limit our scope, we will assume that your endpoints will be reached only by users who have the correct permissions to do so.
+Therefore, administrators and users do not have any functional differences.